 HAVING MIN(items_purchased) > 10;

-The above query first returns the unique customers with the minimum of items purchased, then grouped by country and first name, after that, the result is filtered using the HAVING clause for items purchased greater than 10.
+The above query first returns the unique customers with the minimum number of items purchased, then groups them by country and first name.
+The result is then filtered using the HAVING clause for items purchased greater than 10.

 Conclusion